nickdrummond/ontology-browser/README.md

 ## Implementation

-This is implemented using Java 20, Spring MVC, [OWLAPI](https://github.com/owlcs/owlapi), Thymeleaf and the OWLAPI.
+This is implemented using Java 20, Spring MVC, [OWLAPI](https://github.com/owlcs/owlapi) and Thymeleaf.

 Some dependencies are local (in /repo) as they do not exist on any mvn repo.

+## Status

+This is a personal project and all development is on a purely "as time allows" basis.

+There is no release schedule or plan as I currently have no known users.
+If you wish to use this project in a production environment, please consider contacting me and considering funding development and support.
+Alternatively, you may fork the project and maintain it yourself.

+This is a "fork" of the ontology browser from the [CO-ODE project](https://code.google.com/p/ontology-browser/) now hosted at https://github.com/co-ode-owl-plugins/ontology-browser.

+Unlike v1, there is no storing of sessions/multi config.